seajaysec/arp_index/README.md

    - Sign up for your key
    - Copy your API key

-2. Create a .env file in the script directory:
+2. Create your API key file:
+   - Copy api.key.sample to api.key
-   - Add this line, replacing YOUR_KEY with your actual API key:
+   - Replace the contents with your API key
-     `ALPHA_VANTAGE_API_KEY=YOUR_KEY`
+   - Make sure there are no extra spaces or newlines

 ## Controls
 - E1 : Select company